How to Install Node.js on Ubuntu

 nvm install v14.12.0

 However, if nvm doesn't work for some reason, there's a simpler alternative.
-Node.js is a standalone executable, so all you need to do is download the Node.js tarball, extract it, and symlink node
+Node.js is a standalone executable, so all you need to do is download the Node.js tarball, extract it, and symlink node, npm, and npx using the ln command.

 You should be able to do this on a plain Ubuntu machine with zero external dependencies.